-If you intend to alter the use of a building or part of a building, you will need give notice to the Westland District Council and if required provide sufficient information via a Building Consent application, to satisfied on reasonable grounds that the building will comply, as nearly as is reasonably practicable, with the building code for means of escape from fire, and access and facilities for people with disabilities (if a requirement under section 118 of the NZ Building Act) and the Building Code in all aspects.
+If you intend to alter the use of a building or part of a building, you will need give notice to the Westland District Council.
+You may be required provide sufficient information via a Building Consent application.
+If the change involves the creation of household units the TA must be satisfied on reasonable grounds that the building will comply, as nearly as is reasonably practicable, with the building code in all respects.
+If the change is to any other use, the TA must be satisfied on reasonable grounds that the building complies (as near as is reasonably practicable) with building code requirements for means of escape from fire, protection of other property, sanitary facilities, structural performance, fire-rating performance and access and facilities for people with disabilities (if a requirement under section 118 of the NZ Building Act).
+If the building complied with the other provisions of the building code immediately before the building work began, it must continue to comply with those provisions.
+If it did not comply with the other provisions before, it must continue to comply at least to the same extent.